-The webinar “Challenging activities that harm the environment : article 9.2 of the Aarhus Convention ” will be held on 17 October 2019 from 12.30 pm GMT+1 until 2 pm GMT+1 (Brussels time).
+The webinar “Challenging activities that harm the environment : article 9.2 of the Aarhus Convention ”was held on 17 October 2019.

 It is intended for public interest lawyers, judges, public authorities and NGOs and organised by ClientEarth within the EARL A2J project (Access to Justice – Education and Awareness raising of Legal professionals).

 This project is funded by the European Commission LIFE programme.